maxlehot1234/crimondesert-inventoryexpander/README.md

 Rather than relying on hardcoded file offsets (which break with every game update), the tool **dynamically scans** the `0.paz` file for the target signatures at runtime — so it continues to work after Pearl Abyss updates the game.

 ---
+## ℹ️ How the slot limit works

+The value you set acts as a hard cap — the game still counts bag purchases in the background, but your displayed slot count will never exceed your configured maximum.

+**Example:** if your max is set to 200 and you buy a bag that would normally give you slot 91, your inventory stays at 200.
+However, that purchase is still tracked internally.
+If you later restore vanilla values, you won't see 90 slots — you'll see 91, because that bag was counted all along.

+> 💡 **Removing the patch does not reset your progress** — it just lifts the cap and reveals the slots you already earned.

+---

 ## Presets